When the topic of Chinese metaphysics is discussed, people often talk about feng shui, face reading, bazi, and maybe palmistry.

 Although the word used to label this art is shan (山) which means mountain, the concepts around it are about intangible forces like manifestation, zen, spirituality, rituals, magic, and even the casting of spells.

-The focus is not on harming people or raise evil, but most to call for happiness, longevity, and wealth.
+The focus is not on harming people or raise evil, but mostly to call for happiness, longevity, and wealth.

 Most, if not all, martial arts that originate from China have a strong focus on this aspect as it is strongly believe that the first step to being a conqueror is to conquer oneself first.